About Us - CMAQ

 What We Do

-The CMAQ development team's mission is to protect human health and the environment by providing communities, states and countries with robust tools to characterize and predict the atmospheric fate of air pollutants under varying conditions.
+The CMAQ team's mission is to protect human health and the environment by providing communities, states and countries with robust tools to characterize and predict the atmospheric fate of air pollutants under varying conditions.
 To achieve this, we continually refine and update the modeling system as new relevant scientific discoveries emerge or user feedback identifies unmet needs.